When are shows?

 Who are the storytellers?

 YOU are!
 The people of Salt Lake City and the people passing through our community.
-We truly value everyone’s stories, and believe that everyone has a story to tell - even if they never want to get on stage to share it!
+We truly value stories, and believe that everyone has a story to tell - even if they never want to get on stage to share it!

-Anyone and everyone is welcome to put their name in the hat.
+Anyone and everyone is welcome to put their name in the hat at our monthly shows.

 Each night we pull ten names at random, so there’s no preferential treatment (actually, we do put two slips in the hat for first-timers if there are fewer of them than returning storytellers).

-Professionals and amateurs, celebrities and ordinary citizens, all have an equal chance at getting on stage and telling their tale.
+Professionals and amateurs, celebrities and ordinary folks, all have an equal chance at getting on stage and telling their tale.
 That’s part of the fun.

 Are there guidelines for stories?

 Stories must be true (from your own lived experience), on theme, and told in 5 minutes or less without notes.

 How do I put my name in the name in the hat to tell a story?

 We suggest writing to us in advance to put your name in the hat for an upcoming show, so you can get your tickets before they go on sale to the public (and possibly sell out).
 Contact forms to do this are on individual event pages.
-The night of the show, plan to arrive and check in by the stage no later than 6:45pm, as we won’t put your actual slip of paper in the hat unless you're in the room.
+The night of the show, plan to arrive and check in by the stage no later than 6:45pm, as we only put the actual slip of paper with your name in the hat when we know you’re there.

-To be clear: while it helps us plan, you don't have to write to us in advance, you can simply put your name in the hat the night of, as long as you check in before showtime.
+To be clear: while it helps us plan, you don't have to write to us in advance and are welcome to put your name in the hat the night of the show, as long as you check in before showtime!

 In all likelihood, there will be more than 10 names in the hat on any given night, so there is no guarantee of getting on stage.
 This adds to the drama.
-Especially if you don’t end up telling your story on our stage, be sure to regale your friends and family with it!
+Especially if you don’t end up telling your story on our stage, be sure to share what you've prepared with friends and family!

 What makes a good storyteller?